datamachines/cuda_tensorflow_opencv/README.md

 ##  3. <a name='Buildingtheimages'></a>Building the images

+Building a GPU container requires [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker) and its `nvidia` container runtime to be the default.
+To do so, after installation, add `"default-runtime": "nvidia"` to the `/etc/docker/daemon.json` configuration file and restarting the docker daemon using `sudo systemctl restart docker` as described in https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#using-nv-container-runtime .
+You can test it is valid by running `docker run --rm -it nvidia/cuda:11.2.1-runtime nvidia-smi` from the command line (this command does not have the `--runtime nvidia`).
+If you get details on your GPU(s) setup, `nvidia` is your `Default Runtime` (use `docker info` for further details).

+Building a CPU image requires the `nvidia` runtime disabled: comment the `default-runtime` line above and restart docker.

+On GPU build: we do our best effort to specify the GPU architectures; please let us know if some that should be present are missing.

 The tag for any image built will contain the `datamachines/` organization addition that is found in the publicly released pre-built container images.

 Use the provided `Makefile` by running `make` to get a list of targets to build: